Webhooks & Integrations

 Webhook Triggers

-2. mssgs sends a request to your webhook URL
+The backend sends a POST request to your configured webhook URL with the message data.

-4. mssgs displays the message to the user
+mssgs displays the response as a message in the channel.

 {